awsdocs/aws-cloudformation-user-guide/doc_source/deploying.applications.md

 }
 ```

 The example adds more parameters to obtain information for configuring the MySQL database, such as the database name, user name, password, and root password\.
-The parameters also contain constraints that catch incorrectly formatted values before AWS CloudFormation creates the stack\.
+The parameters also contain constraints that catch incorrectly formatted values before CloudFormation creates the stack\.

 In the `AWS::CloudFormation::Init` resource, we added a MySQL setup file, containing the database name, user name, and password\.
 The example also adds a `services` property to ensure that the httpd and mysqld services are running \(`ensureRunning` set to `true`\) and to ensure that the services are restarted if the instance is rebooted \(`enabled` set to `true`\)\.
 A good practice is to also include the [cfn\-hup](cfn-hup.md) helper script, with which you can make configuration updates to running instances by updating the stack template\.
 For example, you could change the sample PHP application and then run a stack update to deploy the change\.